‘Pet-friendly’ places go a long way to restoring the social life of our cities.

 English | Español

 Dr Lisa Wood of the University of Western Australia led a study, the first of its kind, to examine the social benefits of pets and how important they are to our lives.
-Her basic theory: “The notion that pets facilitate the ‘glue’ that holds society together, or ‘social [connectivity]goes beyond the more commonly investigated role of pets as a "social icebreaker.”
+Her thesis: “The notion that pets facilitate the ‘glue’ that holds society together, or ‘social [connectivity]goes beyond the more commonly investigated role of pets as a "social icebreaker.”
 So how does this play out in our public spaces?

 The Connecting Power of Pets